topstock/node-auth1-project/README.md

 ### Task 3: Stretch Goals

 - Build a React application that implements components to register, login and view a list of users.
 Gotta keep sharpening your React skills.

+//This is what we do in build weeks

+Authentication
+sessions
+if we provide teh server with pass and username the server will be like oh yes!